phone: +48 12 664 41 99

-Preferred and unacceptable dates (declared while submitting proposal on DUO) are taken into account as much as possible by the beamline manager.
+Preferred and unacceptable dates (declared while submitting a proposal on DUO) are taken into account as much as possible by the beamline manager.

-To get an access card to the SOLARIS infrastructure, it is absolutely necessary to complete the safety training available in the DUO.
+To get an access card to the SOLARIS infrastructure, it is absolutely necessary to complete the safety training available in DUO.

 The beamline staff will help you to start your experiment by preparing the beamline within the limits of a standard set-up, introduce you to the operating of the beamline and help you in setting up the sample environment.
 The beamline staff will help you to perform your experiment.
 However, the scientists at the beamline are not there to perform the complete experiment for you.
-It is your obligation to provide sufficient staff to operate the experiment 16 hours a day.
+It is your obligation to provide sufficient staff to operate the experiment 24 hours per day.
 Before your departure, you are asked to leave the beamline control and experimental areas in the same condition as when you arrived.

 The costs of shipping samples to the SOLARIS Centre shall be covered by the users.
 They are also responsible for the preparation of all documents associated with the shipment.

-Regardless of the shipment-related safety requirements, the samples must also meet the SOLARIS safety requirements.
+Regardless of the shipment-related safety requirements, the samples must also meet SOLARIS safety requirements.
 These requirements should be communicated to the user along with the sample safety evaluation and are decisive for the acceptance of the shipment.

 NOTE: it is not possible to postpone the planned experiment date or to extend the granted beamtime due to a delay of the transport of the sample.
 Therefore, make sure to make the shipment early enough!